The Medaille University Office of the Registrar manages academic records for students, faculty and alumni.

 What is Pass/Fail?

-Medaille College offers the P/F grade primarily as an encouragement for undergraduate students to take more challenging courses than they might without endangering their GPA's.
+Medaille University offers the P/F grade primarily as an encouragement for undergraduate students to take more challenging courses than they might without endangering their GPA's.
 Complete details can be found by requesting a Pass/Fail form available in the Registrar’s Office.
 There is a deadline by which students can apply for Pass/Fail – usually at the 2/3 mark or 10th week of the semester.
 Pass/Fail deadlines are posted on the academic calendar for each semester.

 How do I withdraw from school?